cmantuano/askdata-docs/docs/task_topics_classification_english_italian.md

 # About the task #

 The workflow requires as input:
-  - dataset
+  - Dataset
-  - column_name: name of a column to classify of the given dataset
+  - Column: name of a column to classify of the given dataset.
-  - output_column_name: optional name of the target column where the outputs will be stored.
+  - Output column name: (*optional*) name of the target column where the outputs will be stored.
 Default is "Topics".
+  - Slug of Dataset Output: slug where the output dataset will be saved.
-  - labels: optional list of labels or classes to classify the input sentence.
+  - Labels: (*optional*) list of labels or classes to classify the input sentence.
 Default classes are described in the next section.

-The workflow returns as output a new dataset with the selected *column_name* and the *output_column_name*.
+The workflow returns as output the input dataset with the addition of the *output_column_name* with the model outputs.

 ## Model and classes ##